jonbull/WFDGen/README.md

 -No spaces between key, equals sign and value.
 (Example file=myfile.csv)

-file = Set theFile to the filename of your CSV input. owncall = Your callsign owncat = Your category ownsec = Your section year = The year isQRP = 0 for no, 1 for yes
+file = Set theFile to the filename of your CSV input
+owncall = Your callsign
+owncat = Your category
+ownsec = Your section
+year = The year
+isQRP = 0 for no, 1 for yes

 Once the output log is generated, attach the Cabrillo header information and the "END-OF-LOG: " at the end.